top of page

 Mahatma Gandhi - "In the pursuit of community harmony, let us remember that the foundation lies in the collective spirit of understanding and tolerance.
 We must strive for unity, embracing the diversity that enriches our shared existence.
 Nonviolence is the cornerstone; through it, we can craft a community where each individual contributes to the well-being of the whole.
 The path to harmony demands empathy, self-discipline, and a commitment to dialogue.
 In this collective endeavor, we build not just a community but a sanctuary of peace, echoing the principles that sustain humanity."

-Marti Luther King Jr. - “In the quest for community harmony, let us heed the call for justice, equality, and brotherhood.
+Martin Luther King Jr. - “In the quest for community harmony, let us heed the call for justice, equality, and brotherhood.
 Driven by a dream of unity, we must confront the forces that divide us.
 Through love, understanding, and nonviolent resistance, we can forge a community where the content of character prevails over the color of skin.
 Together, we build bridges of empathy and compassion, dismantling the barriers that stand in the way of a harmonious society.
 In the tapestry of humanity, let our shared values weave a story of togetherness, where every individual contributes to the symphony of peace and justice.”

+We had an engaging and transformative workshop focused on the principles and practices of peacebuilding and nonviolence on September 21, 2024 at Assembly Room, William Pitt Union.
 This workshop is a collaborative effort between the Center on Race and Social Problems, the David C. Frederick Honors College, and AHINSA.

 Featured speakers include: